 Thyroid Cancer

-In the cells of the thyroid, a butterfly-shaped gland at the base of your spine, just below your Adam’s apple, thyroid cancer develops.
-Hormones that control your heart rate, blood pressure, body temperature and weight are released by your thyroid.
+Thyroid cancer develops in the cells of the thyroid, a butterfly-shaped gland at the base of your spine, just below your Adam’s apple.
+Hormones that control your heart rate, blood pressure, body temperature, and weight are released by your thyroid.

-It seems that thyroid cancer rates are rising.
-Some physicians claim that this is because modern technology helps them to detect tiny cancers of the thyroid that could not have been detected in the past.
+It appears that thyroid cancer rates are rising.
+Some physicians claim that the rise is because modern technology helps them to detect tiny cancers of the thyroid that could not have been detected in the past.

 What are the symptoms of thyroid cancer?